dannyhlee/DanMan/Databricks-bigdata-uda-deltalake.md

 #### What is a Data warehouse?

+A data warehouse is a data management system designed to be a "single source of truth" for business intelligence (BI) activities like analytics.
+They are usually build by deriving data from multiple sources.
+They hold data that is meant to be queried upon and often contain large amounts of historical data.
+The centralization and consolidation of data from multiple resources allows organizations to extract valuable business insights to improve decision making.
+Some benefits of using a data warehouse include:
+- Extracting insights to make better decisions
+- Bringing together data from multiple sources and conforming them to the desired structure
+- Being able query over and analyze large amounts of historical data
+- By using ETL processes we can ensure that the data is consistent, accurate and of high quality (aka "Golden records")
+- Disconnects analytical processing with the storage to improve performance.
+- Schema can be implicitly or explicitly implemented.
+If defined prior to ingestion, it is schema-on-write.
+At the time of analysis, or reading, it is schema-on-read.

 #### What is a Data lake?

+A data lake a repository for all types of data (structured, semi-structured and unstructured data) at any scale.
+Data is stored as-is and can be in a raw state, and as opposed to hiearchial structure of a warehouse (folders, files) data lakes store data in a flat architecture where data is given a unique identifier/meta data and often stored as objects (S3/Azure blob).
+Cloud storage options are cheap, but the raw nature makes Data lake data harder to work with.
+Querying over structureless data can take longer.

 #### What is a Data lakehouse?

 #### What is a Unified Data Platform?